smarnach/pyexiftool/README.rst

 Installation
 ------------

 PyExifTool runs on Python 2.6 and above, including 3.x.
+It has been tested on Windows and Linux, and probably also runs on other Unix-like platforms.

 You need an installation of the ``exiftool`` command-line tool.
 The code has been tested with version 8.60, but should work with version